queanna20/Cozy-Cup-Cafe/README.md

 # Cozy Cup Cafe Readme

 ## Project Description
-Cozy Cup Cafe is a web application designed to streamline the ordering process for customers and manage operations for cafe staff.
+The Cozy Cup Cafe is a web application that is designed to streamline the ordering process for the customers and manage the operations for cafe staff.

 ## Features
 - User-friendly interface for customers to browse menu items and place orders